 Your Level of Parent Involvement May Vary – All Parental Involvement is Important!

 As a parent yourself, you know how valuable it is for parents to be involved in their children’s education.
-Parent/family involvement can happen in a number of ways: from helping with homework, to going to school events, to participating in development of an Individual Education Plan (IEP), to serving on advisory groups and sitting on committees.
+Parent/family involvement can happen in a number of ways: from helping with homework, to going to school events, to participating in development of an Individualized Education Program (IEP), to serving on advisory groups and sitting on committees.

 After all, you know your child best.
 Your input into his or her education is critical.
 You know how he or she learns, what is easy and what is hard, what works and what doesn’t work.
 You can help the school understand your child.